craftingcity/The-Known-World/Game Notes/NPCs/High Power/True Villian NPCs/Hannah's Demon (Celaena).md

 ## Warden of the [[Bellowing Hills]]
 ### she/her
 ![[celeana.png]]
 > A wine purple demon with dark red horns and eyes, she wears a elegant midnight-sky-black dual-slit dress that shines in the torchlight of the room.
-Lazily held in her

-A description of their function in the world.
+She lazily holds a dark black sword in her hand, while grasping the hand of the woman beside her with the other (because she's Gay).

+Celaena is an end-game level threat aligned with the [[Demon Lords]].

+She is looking to induce an era of Chaos in Alaturmen, and would like to do so in such a way that allows her to stay in power and control.
+While not strictly necessary, Celaena would like to take her choice(s) of personal attendant from the current population who would prove their worth to her.

 ## Roleplaying
 - Very Hot
-- daddy didnt pay enough attention to me
+- daddy didn't pay enough attention to me
+- causin' trouble wherever I can...
 ### Quote

 ### Mannerism & Disposition